 If you don't use Styles, or want to know more about them, read on!

 A style is a saved and named collection of character and paragraph formats which can be applied to text as a group.

 There are actually five types of styles in MS-Word:

-Built-in Headings.
 Built-in Heading styles tap into the power of features like Outline view and the Headings view of the Find (Search) taskpane.
 Once your document is organized into sections beneath Headings, you can rapidly re-organize topics visually using the Promote/Demote, and Send Up/Down Outline tools.
 This method of moving text around makes Cut and Paste look like bear skins and knives.

 That's all there is to it.
 To make things even easier:

 Creating a custom style is as easy as 1-2-3.
 Oh, ok.
 1-2-3-4.